 li in the file and outputs the results.

-In the above example, I filtered the word
+In the above example, you learn grep by filtering the word

 li in the file, but it only return 2nd line because this line contains exactly